icub-tech-iit/documentation/docs/sw_installation/icub_head_manual.md

 /usr/local/src/robot/robots-configuration
 ~~~

-If for some reasons you do not have these directories you have to
+If for some reason you do not have these directories you have to
 download the repositories from git:

 ~~~